Atlassian: History

-In July 2010, Atlassian raised $60 million in venture capital from Accel Partners.
-In June 2011, Atlassian announced revenue of $102 million, up 35% from the year before.
-In a 2014 restructuring, the parent company became Atlassian Corporation PLC of the UK, with a registered address in London—though the actual headquarters remained in Sydney.
+In July 2010, Atlassian raised $60 million in secondaries venture capital from Accel Partners.
+By June of the next year it announced that revenue had increased 35% in the previous year to $102 million.
+The 2014 restructuring saw the parent company became Atlassian Corporation PLC of the UK whose address was registered in London though the de facto headquarters remained in Sydney.